 Aug 31/11: The US Defense Security Cooperation Agency announces [PDF] Norway’s official request to buy various upgrades for 4 of its P-3C aircraft. this would involve 4 AN/USQ-78B Acoustic Processor Technology Refresh (APTR) kits, 4 AN/ASQ-227 Aircraft Mission Computers, and 2 Tactical Mobile Acoustic Support Systems, plus spare and repair parts, support and test equipment, publications and technical documentation, personnel training and training equipment, and other forms of U.S. Government and contractor support.
 The estimated cost is $95 million.

 The prime contractor will be Lockheed Martin Corporation in Owego, NY.
 Industrial offset agreements associated with this proposed sale are expected, but must be defined in contract negotiations.
 If a deal is negotiated, implementation of this proposed sale will require U.S. Government and contractor representatives to travel to Norway to participate in periodic program technical reviews, training and support visits, and maintenance and support visits semi-annually for a period of 4 years.

-Sept 25/09: Lockheed Martin delivers the first set of new production P-3 Orion wings to the Royal Norwegian Air Force, who are the launch customer for its re-winging production line.
+Sept 25/09: Delivery.
+Lockheed Martin delivers the first set of new production P-3 Orion wings to the Royal Norwegian Air Force, who are the launch customer for its re-winging production line.